-On-the-job training is the most popular method of training for both permanent and seasonal staff; video and online training are little utilised.
-Businesses not using external training do so as internal training meets their needs (mentioned by over half of companies), or it is perceived to be too expensive (24%).
-Where businesses do use external training for upskilling, the majority never access funding (64%).
+• On-the-job training is the most popular method of training both permanent and skilled staff; video and online training are little utilised.
+Businesses not using external training do so as internal training meets their needs (mentioned by half of companies), or it is perceived to be too expensive (25%).
+Where businesses do use external training, the majority never access funding (82%) for upskilling.